hensm/fx_cast/IMPLEMENTATION.md

 1. The extension script imports the [`extension/src/cast/export.ts`](./extension/src/cast/export.ts) module which creates an SDK instance.
 Page messaging is still used to communicate with the SDK, despite the lack of a script context boundary to avoid complicating the SDK implementation.
 2. The extension script calls the exported `ensureInit` async function.
    Depending on the extension script context:
-    - If **background**: The Cast Manager is called directly, registering a new cast instance, providing it with a port for a newly-created message channel (since extension messaging is only supported between contexts).
-Page messaging is hooked up such that messages from the SDK are sent to the Cast Manager through this channel and vice versa.
+    - If **background**: The cast manager is called directly, registering a new cast instance, providing it with a port for a newly-created message channel (since extension messaging is only supported between contexts).
+Page messaging is hooked up such that messages from the SDK are sent to the cast manager through this channel and vice versa.
-    - If **content/extension page**: Much like with `contentBridge.ts`, a messaging channel is created to the Cast Manager and page messaging is hooked up (as described for page script instances).
+    - If **content/extension page**: Much like with `contentBridge.ts`, a messaging channel is created to the cast manager and page messaging is hooked up (as described for page script instances).
-3. Listeners are added for the `cast:instanceCreated` message, so that the `ensureInit` function can resolve its promise and provide a Cast Manager port after initialization.
+3. Listeners are added for the `cast:instanceCreated` message, so that the `ensureInit` function can resolve its promise and provide a cast manager port after initialization.

-Extension sender apps are considered to be trusted by the Cast Manager and are granted additional privileges.
+Extension sender apps are considered to be trusted by the cast manager and are granted additional privileges.
 They can bypass the receiver selection step when requesting a session by providing a receiver device when initialising the SDK via `ensureInit`.

 #### All contexts

 The process now continues identically for all contexts:

-1. The page's now-active sender app calls the [`chrome.cast.initialize`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast#.initialize) API function, sending a `main:initializeCastSdk` message to the Cast Manager, providing it with the [`chrome.cast.ApiConfig`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast.ApiConfig) data and prompting a receiver availability update.
+1. The page's now-active sender app calls the [`chrome.cast.initialize`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast#.initialize) API function, sending a `main:initializeCastSdk` message to the cast manager, providing it with the [`chrome.cast.ApiConfig`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast.ApiConfig) data and prompting a receiver availability update.
 2. The SDK handles the first `cast:receiverAvailabilityUpdated` message as an response to the `main:initializeCastSdk` message and calls the appropriate app callbacks.
 3. The page is now free to request a session if receivers are available.

 ### Sessions

 A sender app can request a session by calling the SDK's [`chrome.cast.requestSession`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast#.requestSession) method.
-This sends a `main:requestSession` message to the Cast Manager with a [`chrome.cast.SessionRequest`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast.SessionRequest?hl=en) object.
-This will trigger a receiver selection where the Cast Manager opens the popup UI and waits for the user to select a receiver device.
+This sends a `main:requestSession` message to the cast manager with a [`chrome.cast.SessionRequest`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast.SessionRequest?hl=en) object.
+This will trigger a receiver selection where the cast manager opens the popup UI and waits for the user to select a receiver device.

 If the selection is cancelled, a `cast:sessionRequestCancelled` message is sent to the SDK instance allowing.

-Otherwise, if a device is selected, the Cast Manager sends a `bridge:/createCastSession` message to the bridge instance which causes the bridge to launch the requested receiver app on the selected device.
-Once the app has launched and the cast session has been created, the bridge sends a `main:castSessionCreated` message and further `main:castSessionUpdated` messages back to the Cast Manager.
+Otherwise, if a device is selected, the cast manager sends a `bridge:/createCastSession` message to the bridge instance which causes the bridge to launch the requested receiver app on the selected device.
+Once the app has launched and the cast session has been created, the bridge sends a `main:castSessionCreated` message and further `main:castSessionUpdated` messages back to the cast manager.

-Upon receiving the session created/updated messages, the Cast Manager forwards the message to the SDK instance which creates/updates the [`chrome.cast.Session`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast.Session) object and calls the relevant app listener functions.
+Upon receiving the session created/updated messages, the cast manager forwards the message to the SDK instance which creates/updates the [`chrome.cast.Session`](https://developers.google.com/cast/docs/reference/web_sender/chrome.cast.Session) object and calls the relevant app listener functions.

 ## Bridge